Klortho/dtd-diagram/README.md

 * [<name>](http://jatspan.org/niso/publishing-1.1d3/#p=nfd-name) - note
   the sub-hierarchy with surname and given-names

-A "compound node" is defined as on of the `choice` or `seq` nodes within the complex content model of an element.
+A "compound node" is defined as one of the `choice` or `seq` nodes within the complex content model of an element.

 From the perspective of the D3 tree layout engine, however, a compound node is